nasa-nccs-hpda/terragpu/docs/publication-runs.md

 ```

 Aggregation validates matching source, code, environment, hardware, storage label
 and case matrix.
+It also rejects nonfinite/negative memory values, peaks below
+starting usage, missing GPU memory measurements in GPU cases and invalid recorded
+numerical-validation evidence before creating figures.
 It summarizes run medians, not a pooled set of correlated
 within-job repetitions.
 Points show each run median; memory plots report sampled
 process RSS.
 CPU comparisons in the trial CSV use the best tested CPU case at the
 same query count, rather than selecting only a convenient slow CPU tile size.